waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Core Strategy & Goals
 - **Primary Goal:** Defeat Brock and earn the Boulder Badge.
-- **Secondary Goal:** Heal the party at the Pewter City Pokémon Center.
+- **Secondary Goal:** Train the party for the Pewter Gym battle.
-- **Tertiary Goal:** Acquire more Poké Balls at the next opportunity.
+- **Tertiary Goal:** Catch a new Pokémon species for the Pokédex.

-## Key Learnings & Tactics
+## Strategic Learnings & Hypotheses
-- **Progression Trigger:** Defeating the Gym Leader is the most likely way to open new routes.
-Test this before exploring other, less likely hypotheses.
+- **Progression Trigger Hypothesis:** Defeating Brock is the trigger to open the path to Route 3.
+This is my current operating theory after failing to find any other trigger in Pewter City.
-- **Efficient Training:** Switch out Pokémon before they are at critical HP to prolong training sessions.
-After this healing trip, I will continue training on Route 2.
+- **Efficient Training:** I must switch out Pokémon when their HP is low, not critical.
+This will prolong training sessions and prevent forced retreats.
+My training area is Route 2.
-- **Tool Usage:** Use the `pathfinder_agent` for complex navigation.
-Use the `progression_advisor_agent` when feeling stuck.
+- **Tool Usage:** I will use the `pathfinder_agent` for all non-trivial navigation.
+I will use the `progression_advisor_agent` when I am unsure of my next steps.
-- **Situational Awareness:** Do not attempt to use overworld tools like notepad_edit or redefine agents during a battle.

 ## Defeated Trainers Log
 - **OAK'S LAB:** Rival Pixel